PiNet/PiNet.github.io/articles/installation/installing-ubuntu.md

 ## Installing Ubuntu 16.04

-Please make sure your server machine has no important information left on it, as we will be ***deleting everything***.
-You have been warned!
+{% include danger.html title="Warning" message="The process below will involve completely wiping the hard drive of the chosen server machine.
+All data (unless you choose to partition the drive) will be lost."%}

-You also need a working (if possible unfiltered) Internet connection.
+For the following process, you will need a working (**if possible unfiltered**) Internet connection.
 Wired Ethernet is preferable for installation.

 1. Insert your Ubuntu 16.04 installation disk into the computer you